2016 NFB Scholarship Program FAQ

 For example, some blind persons with central vision (“tunnel vision”) read ordinary print books without difficulty, but they cannot see someone walking toward them who is outside their narrow width of vision.
 For the NFB's practical philosophy concerning life and blindness, go to "Speeches and Reports."

-I am legally blind in one eye.
+I am legally blind in one eye only.
 Am I eligible?

 I am visually impaired because I can see some.
 Am I eligible?